KellyLSB/docker-airlock/README.md

 - Server registry for external Docker Server that you can connect to by name.
 - .airlock files that configure Airlock to connect to your projects Docker host.
 - Let me know what you want to see.
+- Homebrew Formula

+## Contributing

+Please fork and do whatever.
+If you have an amazing addition please send me a PR.

+Please keep in mind that I will be using MashBash soon for the source code, which will be compiled down into Bash.

+Please checkout http://github.com/KellyLSB/mashbash for more information on MashBash.

-### License
+## License

 Copyright 2014 Kelly Lauren-Summer Becker-Neuding

-This code is offered without Warranty or Guarentee under the MIT License.
+This code is offered without Warranty or Guarantee under the MIT License.